 Here’s a quick guide, for you to crack that interview!

 - Interview dress code for females & males

 Body Language Tips

-- Walk-in with confidence.
-Look prepared and organised.
+- Walk in with confidence.
+Look prepared and organized.
 You should not look like you’re in haste and search for your CV in front of the interviewer.
 Make sure you have the situation in control.

 - Keep smiling as you walk in and say hello to the interviewer.
 A pleasant expression always goes a long way in maintaining your impression.

 - Make eye contact as you shake your hands with the interviewer.
 Make sure you have done a little bit of research on who’s going to interview you.
 That will always help when you have to strike a conversation.

 - Shake hands confidently and firmly.
 Too weak a handshake might portray you as underconfident and too firm will imply arrogance or nervousness.
 Keep the pressure steady and balanced.

 - Don’t enter and immediately sit.
 You need to portray good manners.
 You can’t sit unless you have been asked to.
 Keep your shoulders pulled back and neck straight.